Psychodynamic Therapy

 The National Institute of Mental Health (NIMH) and the National Alliance on Mental Health (NAMI) are credible resources for information on mental health conditions and how to find a mental health professional trained in PDT methods.

-Many people seek help via online platforms offering telehealth services like BetterHelp from licensed professionals trained in various therapeutic methods, including PDT.
+Many people seek help via online platforms offering telehealth services like BetterHelp from licensed professionals trained in various therapies and therapeutic methods, including PDT.
 These platforms match individuals with therapists based on patient needs and scheduling prerequisites.